Pylons/pyramid/docs/narr/hybrid.rst

                     factory='mypackage.routes.root_factory')

 The ``factory`` above points at the function we've defined.
-It will return an instance of the ``Traversable`` class as a root object whenever this route is matched.
+It will return an instance of the ``Resource`` class as a root object whenever this route is matched.
 Instances of the ``Resource`` class can be used for tree traversal because they have a ``__getitem__`` method that does something nominally useful.
 Since traversal uses ``__getitem__`` to walk the resources of a resource tree, using traversal against the root resource implied by our route statement is a reasonable thing to do.

 .. note::